sakshisubedi/design_pattern/src/com/structural/bridge/README.md

 # Bridge
 - Bridge is a **structural design pattern** that lets you split a large class or a set of closely related classes (divides business logic) into two separate hierarchies—**abstraction and implementation**—which can be developed independently of each other.
+- Separates an object's interface from its implementation.
 - One of these hierarchies (often called the Abstraction) will get a reference to an object of the second hierarchy (Implementation).
 The abstraction will be able to delegate some (sometimes, most) of its calls to the implementations object.
 Since all implementations will have a common interface, they’d be interchangeable inside the abstraction.
 - Abstraction (also called interface) is a high-level control layer for some entity.
 This layer isn’t supposed to do any real work on its own.
 It should delegate the work to the implementation layer (also called platform).
 When talking about real applications, the abstraction can be represented by a graphical user interface (GUI), and the implementation could be the underlying operating system code (API) which the GUI layer calls in response to user interactions.
 - The official definition for the Bridge design pattern introduced by Gang of Four (GoF) is to decouple an abstraction from its implementation so that the two can vary independently.